kubevault/kubevault/docs/concepts/secret-engine-crds/secret-access-request.md

 It has the following fields:

 - `kind` : `Required`.
 Specifies the kind of object being referenced.
 Values defined by these API groups are "User", "Group", and "ServiceAccount".
-If the Authorizer does not recognized the kind value, the Authorizer will report an error.
+If the Authorizer does not recognize the kind value, the Authorizer will report an error.

 - `apiGroup` : `Optional`.
 Specifies the APIGroup that holds the API group of the referenced subject.
   Defaults to `""` for ServiceAccount subjects.